NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/DocumentingSlicerUsingReadTheDocs/README.md

 # Project Description

-We will continue work initiated during the [27th Project Week](https://github.com/NA-MIC/ProjectWeek/tree/master/PW27_2018_Boston/Projects/SlicerReadTheDocs)
+We will continue the work initiated during the [27th Project Week](https://github.com/NA-MIC/ProjectWeek/tree/master/PW27_2018_Boston/Projects/SlicerReadTheDocs).

+Ultimately, all modules would have their documentation managed along side the Slicer source code.
+For example, see [Segment Editor](http://slicer.readthedocs.io/en/latest/user_guide/module_segmenteditor.html) documentation.

 ## Objective

 1. Finalize migration of Slicer user documentation from the wiki to ReadTheDocs.
 See https://github.com/Slicer/Slicer/pull/686 and http://slicer.readthedocs.io
 2. Discuss and work on migration of developer documentation.
 3. Setup documentation of [KitwareMedical/SlicerCustomAppTemplate](https://github.com/KitwareMedical/SlicerCustomAppTemplate) on readthedocs
+4. Create `sphinx-cmake` python package.
+A sphinx documentation framework plugin enabling project to easily document their build system.

 <!-- Add a short paragraph describing the project. -->